sagecodes/make-a-wildlife-object-detector/README.md

 - Object environment
     - Backgrounds

+If you have an idea for a project, I want you to think of some variations you might need to capture.

 This example I am creating a dataset of canadian geese.
 Fortunately for me.
 They don't have much variation in appearance.